UI access and password settings by service

 2. Set ACG rules

-The following describes how to change the ACG rules of a cluster.
+To change the ACG rules of a cluster:

-1. From the NAVER Cloud Platform console, click Services > Compute > Server > ACG, in order.
+1. In the VPC environment on the NAVER Cloud Platform console, navigate to i_menu > Services > Compute > Server > ACG.

-2. Select the ACG of the cluster you want to access, and click the [ACG settings] button.
+2. Select the ACG of the cluster you want to access and click [ACG settings].

 cloudhadoop-server-acg1_ko

-3. Enter the 4 information items below and add an ACG Rule.
+3. Enter the following 4 information items and add ACG Rule:

 • Protocol: TCP

-• Access source: IP of the local equipment used for SSH communication
+• Access source: IP of the local device that communicates with SSH

 • Allowed port: 8443 for Ambari, and 8421 for HDFS NameNode